 Potting and Repotting

-Bottlebrush is versatile in that it can be grown in a range of sizes within pots as well as planted in the ground.
-The dwarf varieties like "Little John" can be trained and shaped to look like miniature trees that are especially nice when placed on either side of a front door.
+Bottlebrush is a versatile genus.
+Its various species can be grown in a range of pot sizes, as well as planted in the ground.
+The dwarf varieties such as 'Little John' can be trained and shaped to look like miniature trees, which are especially nice when placed on either side of a front door.

 Common Pests and Diseases

-Most issues arise for bottlebrush plants when they are planted in soil that is too wet or if there is too much moisture on the plants themselves.
+Most issues arise for bottlebrush plants when they're planted in soil that's too wet or when there's too much moisture on the plants themselves.
 The diseases that can result from overwatering include mildew, fungus growth, and root rot.
-Preventing these conditions is far preferable to treatment, so if you notice excessive water, it's likely best to move the plant to a new location.
+Some common signs of these diseases include a white powdery (or otherwise abnormal) substance on the foliage or a wilting plant.
+Preventing these conditions is far preferable to treatment, so if you notice soggy soil you might have to move your plant to a new location or into a container with better drainage holes.